 If they're out dining without their daughter in tow, Seb and Dervilla nip into this cosy bar inspired by the speakeasies of America's Prohibition era.
 For cocktails, Dervilla recommends the Jitter-bug – 'It's sensational!'
 The duo are old friends with owner George Camorra.
 Look out for a bottle of Anther's first batch of gin on display in the glass cabinet lining the wall.

 Built back in 1930, Geelong's famous water precinct has something for the whole family.
 'Seb and myself have made ourselves sick rolling down the very steep hills there while Ariella remains immune.'
 There's a cafe on the beach front, a swimming area, a playground and plenty of public art on display.

 4. Buckley Falls

 Named after escaped convict William Buckley, these falls are a short drive from the Geelong city centre.
 'We often walk there in winter to see the many moods of the Barwon River,' Dervilla says.
 Head there after a heavy downpour to see the falls at their most impressive.

 5. Black Sheep

-This recently opened restaurant consulted with every gin maker in the region, before launching the Chamber of Gin, a 'gin hub'.
+This restaurant consulted with every gin maker in the region before launching the Chamber of Gin, a 'gin hub'.
 The venue is located in the heritage-listed Woolstores building, which also houses the National Wool Museum.
-Flock there for a gin tasting, and order from their menu of modern European cuisine, made with native Australian ingredients.
+Slip in for a gin tasting, and order from a menu of modern European cuisine made with native Australian ingredients.